 What is less known, because it is not recorded in the Bible, is that the food storage resulted in a financial system.
 The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money and organised a banking system with the use of those grain receipts.2 According to the Bible, Joseph took all the money from the Egyptians.3 This may have made them look for another form of money.

 Farmers bringing in grain did get receipts for the grain they brought in.
 Bakers who wanted to make bread, returned the receipts for which they received grain.
 Most people were farmers and grain was the main diet in Egypt so grain receipts represented value.
 In this way they became money.

-Rot and the storage cost caused the value of the receipts to decrease steadily over time.
+Rot and the storage cost caused the value of the receipts to decline over time.
 This was like a holding tax on money similar to the stamps in Wörgl.
 It stimulated the Egyptians to spend their money.
-It is unclear whether there were loans made with this money.
+It is not clear whether there were loans made with this money.
 The actions of Joseph may have helped to create this money as he allegedly proposed the grain storage and took all the money from the Egyptians.

 A few centuries later, during the reign of Ramesses the Great, Egypt was again a leading power.
-Some historians claimed that the wealth of Egypt during the reign of Ramesses the Great was built upon the grain financial system.
-The grain money remained after the introduction of coins around 400 BC until it was finally replaced by Roman money.
+Some historians have claimed that the wealth of Egypt at that time was built upon the grain financial system.
+The grain money remained in use after the introduction of coins around 400 BC until it was finally replaced by Roman money.